 The average menstrual cycle is about 28 days, but it’s also normal to get your period every 21 to 45 days.
 Most periods stick around fewer than seven days.
 Still, Meltzer adds, “Almost everything to do with a teen’s first few years of menstruation can be considered ‘normal.’
 Some teens have very heavy periods, some have very light ones, and some only have one or two periods a year initially.
 None of that is unusual.”

 Getting your period can suck.
 A lot.
 Periods can be uncomfortable and painful with lots of cramping and discomfort — that’s all totally normal.
-But if you can’t get out of bed because of debilitating cramping (and not just because you’d rather lay around and watch Netflix all day, which we are here for, too), it could be a sign of a more serious health problem.
-Check in with your doctor to find out what’s going on.
+But if your tween or teen can’t get out of bed because of debilitating cramping (and not just because they’d rather lay around and watch Netflix all day, which we are here for, too), it could be a sign of a more serious health problem.
+Check in with a doctor to find out what’s going on.

-Is it normal for a teen to have a light period?
+Is it normal for a tween or teen to have a light period?

-An extremely light period (or one that’s barely there at all) after several menstrual cycles could be a sign of a health problem.
+An extremely light period (or one that’s barely there at all) after several menstrual cycles could be normal for your kid, as every single body is unique.
+However, it could also be a sign of a health problem.
 Athletes who consistently train hard or underweight people might have a period that completely stops, which could cause problems down the road.
-Those considered obese or who have excessive acne or facial hair could have a common hormonal disorder called polycystic ovary syndrome (PCOS).
-If you’re dealing with a very light period, it’s a good idea to visit your OB/GYN.
+If your tween or teen has excessive acne or facial hair, it could signal a common hormonal disorder called polycystic ovary syndrome (PCOS).
+Bottom line: If your child alerts you to the fact that their periods have recently changed to become very light or have diminished altogether, it’s a good idea to schedule an OB-GYN visit.

-What are some signs your first period is coming tomorrow?
+What are some signs a first period is coming?

-When your period is coming, the symptoms don’t discriminate based on age.
+When menstruation is imminent, the symptoms don’t discriminate based on age.
 In other words, you’re likely going to feel like shit whether you’re a teenager or the mom of a teenager.
 There’s also the chance that you won’t feel any symptoms at all when you get your period, so if that’s the case for you, consider yourself #blessed.
-Here are some of the signs that your period is coming tomorrow:
+Here are some of the signs that menstruation is on the way:

 - You feel crampy.